nla-group/classix/README.md

 ## The explain method

 CLASSIX provides an API for the easy visualization of clusters, and to explain the assignment of data points to their clusters.
-Now we demonstrate this functionality with some simple data.
-To show the whole picture of starting points location and the associated orderd groups, simply type:
+Let us demonstrate this functionality with some simple data.
+To get an overview of all the data, the location of starting points, and their associated groups, simply type:

 ```Python
 clx.explain(plot=True)
 ```
 <img src=https://raw.githubusercontent.com/nla-group/classix/master/docs/source/images/explain_viz.png width=500 />

-The starting points are marked as small red boxes (the color can be specified by users), note if you do not specify ``plot=True`` the picture won't appear.
-You can illustrate this picture with the following output table:
+The starting points are marked as the small red boxes (the color can be specified by user).
+If ``plot=True`` is omitted, only a textual summary will be produced.

 The output summarizes the computed groups and clusters: